springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## Friendship is like money, easier made than kept. - Samuel Butler
+    ## Friendship with oneself is all important because without it one cannot be friends with anybody else in the world. - Eleanor Roosevelt